andrewmoles2/rTrainIntroduction/r-fundamentals-4/r_fundamentals_4_solutions.md

 We have covered some of the classic R options for adding columns and indexing data frames.
 There are two other very useful functions which can make your life easier when using R: `within()` and `with()`.

-`with()` is a convenience function designed to save you writing out your data frame name every time you want to use a column in that data frame. `within()` is similar but allows you to assign a variable in the same way you would with $.
+`with()` is designed to save you writing out your data frame name every time you want to use a column in that data frame. `within()` is similar but allows you to assign a variable in the same way you would with $.

 ```r
 with(exampleDat, integer/number)